Plain English Summary

 What does the study involve?

-Participants are randomly allocated to either receive traction or continue with their pre-existing treatment.
+Participants are randomly allocated to either receive traction, continue with their pre-existing treatment, or receive traction with nerve mobilisation exercises.
 All participants are assessed by a Chartered Physiotherapist and if they are in a traction group they receive 8 traction treatment sessions over 4 weeks.
 After 4 weeks of traction or continuing with their pre-existing treatment all of the patients are reassessed.
 One of the assessments measures the movement of the sciatic nerve behind the knee using an ultrasound machine.

 What are the possible benefits and risks of participating?